 Special Use Permits

 A Special Use Permit is required for a variety of activities that would normally violate a natural area regulation, city code, or a county or state regulation, including groups of 15 or more people.
 The Natural Areas Department may permit activities that allow for a safe and enjoyable experience while minimizing impacts to natural resources and visitors.
 Learn more in the Special Use Policy.
 There is no charge for Special Use Permits.

 Commercial Use Permits

 A Commercial Use Permit is required for commercial use activities on City of Fort Collins Natural Areas or facilities for which fees or donations are charged to a third party by an entity other than the City, or for the purpose of marketing or promoting a commercial entity.

 Research permits are for groups or individuals seeking to do long-term or short-term research in City of Fort Collins natural areas to obtain data or research information.
 Instructional courses or workshops that include a research component should apply for a Special Use Permit.
-Applications for Research Permits are accepted year-round and held until the next deadline (first Friday in September and first Friday in February).
+Applications for Research Permits are accepted year-round and held until the next deadline (second Friday in February and second Friday in August).
 There is no charge for Research Permits.